We chatted with Scott Shoemaker, Head Flavourologist of Yogurtland.

-Yogurtland opened its first location in 2006, introducing a new approach to self service frozen yogurt – allowing customers to select from 16 premium flavors with a vast array of toppings.
-You may see others offer self service but all are a flattering copy of what Yogurtland started eight years ago.
+Yogurtland opened its first location in 2006, introducing a new approach to self-service frozen yogurt – allowing customers to select from 16 premium flavours with a vast array of toppings.
+You may see others offer self-service but all are a flattering copy of what Yogurtland started eight years ago.
 Something else that sets Yogurtland apart from the rest is our own, proprietary flavours, made from real ingredients sourced from their original locations, such as Madagascar vanilla beans from Madagascar and Maqui Berry from Patagonia.
-No other yogurt chain offers such original flavors and exciting combinations such as Salted Caramel Pecan, Blackberry Passion Fruit, Lychee, and Dragon Passion Fruit.
+No other yoghurt chain offers such original flavours and exciting combinations such as Salted Caramel Pecan, Blackberry Passion Fruit, Lychee, and Dragon Passion Fruit.

 2. What does a head flavourologist do?

 I have an amazing staff that assists me as we search for new, innovative and cravable flavours.
 We have developed a philosophy here in the Product Development Department at Yogurtland which is “an empathetic pallet”.
 We first do a lot of investigating to understand what people expect in a flavour.
 For example, not everyone likes the same kind of mango, yet they each expect to find the mango that they have come to know in their lifetime in our Yogurtland flavour.
 We accomplish this by blending several mangos from around the world so that our customers can find the flavour that they expect.
 Our goal is to “evoke an emotional response in our customers – that “aha” moment when they recognise the flavour they expect.
 So my job is to manage this process, learn what our customers want, taste flavour ingredients to match those expectations and test each batch of product that is produced to make sure it meets our standards.

 3. What is your most popular selling frozen yoghurt?